Jiri to Everest Base Camp Trekking-21 Days

 The lack of oxygen at high elevations causes altitude sickness, which causes headaches, nausea, dizziness, and difficulty sleeping.
 In severe situations, it can lead to life-threatening illnesses such as High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE).

 Acclimatization is essential for avoiding altitude sickness.
 This requires spending time at higher elevations to allow your body to acclimatize to decreased oxygen levels.
 It is also important to remain hydrated, avoid alcohol and sleeping drugs, and go to higher heights slowly.
-Trekking Planner Nepal helps you provide a detailed itinerary with enough days to acclimatize.
+Rest days helps you to acclimatize and gather the strength for the next day.

 If you do have altitude sickness symptoms, you should descend to a lower altitude as quickly as possible.
 You are also requested to get emergency care right once if symptoms continue or intensify.